Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Print the array like as a sentence: Facebook, Google, Microsoft, Apple, IBM,Oracle and Amazon are big IT companies.
 1. Sort the array using *sort()* method
 1. Reverse the array using *reverse()* method
+1. Slice out the first 3 companies from the array
+1. Slice out the last 3 companies from the array
+1. Slice out the middle IT company or companies from the array
+1. Remove the first IT company from the array
+1. Remove the middle IT company or companies from the array
+1. Remove the last IT company from the array
+1. Remove all IT companies

 ## Conditionals
 #### If